grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 After some analysis it seems that the problem is caused by the difficulty of this matrix.
 We didn't implement the "guess and test method".   (**SOLVED**)

 3. testBug3 - matrix "Grid 07" not solvable.
+Need to add the algorithm to make "guessing".